Victorians started celebrating Christmas as we know it now. Every December since has been an opportunity to have a Victorian Christmas party!

-In some ways, we have been celebrating Christmas since the angels sang about the birth of the baby Jesus, and even before that pagan holidays celebrated the dark of winter and the hope of spring.
+We have been celebrating Christmas since the angels sang about the birth of the baby Jesus.
+Even before that pagan holidays celebrated the dark of winter and the hope of spring.

 When businessman Henry Cole commissioned an artist to design the first Christmas card, the Victorian Christmas blossomed even more.
 The first Christmas card was a postcard that showed a wealthy family enjoying a lovely Christmas meal with his family, flanked by some scenes or urban poverty that reminded us to be generous with those in need.
 These cards sold for one shilling, which was pricey for most ordinary Londoners, but soon making Christmas cards was a lovely activity for families, and when printing improved and postage became cheaper, the Christmas card business took off.

-Dickens was at his best, with this Victorian Christmas tale full of family feasting and pleasure, and the call for social awareness and love of mankind that is in every Dickens novel.
+Dickens was at his best with the Christmas Carol.
+While this Victorian Christmas tale full of family feasting and pleasure, and the call for social awareness and love of mankind that is in every Dickens novel.
 Indeed Dickens had meant for the story to be more of a straightforward plea to solve the problems of poverty, but he decided instead to make a make his arguments into characters – and we were left with enduring fiction that still opens our heart to Christmas giving.